 \section{Conclusion}

-We have shown that existing contrastive methods (e.g. VCD and ICD) inadvertently \emph{shift} the internal attention distribution in MLLM, prompting us to investigate a more direct and principled way to modulate attention.
-We proposed an \emph{attention-steerable contrastive decoding} framework that \emph{positively steers} text-centric heads while \emph{negatively steering} only the most critical visual tokens.
+We have shown that existing contrastive methods (e.g., VCD and ICD) inadvertently \emph{shift} the internal attention distribution in MLLMs, prompting us to investigate a more direct and principled way to modulate attention.
+We propose an \emph{attention-steerable contrastive decoding} framework that \emph{positively steers} text-centric heads while \emph{negatively steering} only the most critical visual tokens.

-Our method consistently reduces hallucinations on \textbf{CHAIR}, \textbf{POPE}, and \textbf{MMHal-Bench}, outperforming both baseline and previous contrastive approaches with improved and uncompromised general VQA capability.
+Our method consistently reduces hallucinations on CHAIR, POPE, and MMHal-Bench, outperforming both baseline and previous contrastive approaches with improved and uncompromised general VQA capability.
 By targeting precisely those heads and tokens, we effectively mitigate spurious textual biases while preserving essential visual context.